Comparison of a Living Trust to Joint Tenancy

 Along with the tax implications, Joint Tenancy can become complicated during a divorce, as a person’s heirs will not have a claim to that property.
 Joint Tenancy can also become a problem if you get into an accident, try to sell or refinance the home, or have someone bring litigation against you.

-There are multiple reasons why a trust is a superior estate planning tool over Joint Tenancy.
+There are multiple reasons why a Living Trust is a superior estate planning tool over Joint Tenancy.
 Drafting a trust eliminates probate and any risks of joint tenancy while also protecting your family after you pass away.
-A living trust helps a person specify where their assets will eventually go and protects against any litigation, in the case they are being sued.
+A living trust helps a person specify where their assets will eventually go and protects against any litigation, in case they are being sued.

-Once you are ready to start protecting your assets with a living trust and estate plan, contact our expert attorneys at (800) 403-6078.
+Once you are ready to start protecting your assets with a living trust and estate plan, contact our expert estate planning attorneys at (800) 403-6078 for a free consultation.
 We will walk you through the entire process and set up a specific estate plan to meet your family’s needs.
 We look forward to working with you soon.